-An American Heart Association (AHA) Scientific Statement from 2013 found that TM is the only type of meditation that has been shown to lower blood pressure, and recommended that TM may be considered in clinical practice for prevention and treatment of hypertension.
-The AHA report concluded that there is not enough scientific evidence to recommend other meditation or relaxation techniques [413-414].
+An American Heart Association (AHA) Scientific Statement from 2013 found TM to be the only type of meditation that has been shown to lower blood pressure, and recommended that TM may be considered in clinical practice for prevention and treatment of hypertension.
+The AHA report concluded that there is not enough scientific evidence to recommend other methods of meditation or relaxation [413-414].

-A review of EEG research on different forms of meditation identified characteristic patterns of integrated brain functioning that clearly distinguish TM from other methods [119, 438].
-In addition, TM is the only technique for which EEG correlates have been documented in randomized controlled trials [119, 151, 162, 178, 402, 404], and also the only practice for which specific physiological correlates have been identified both for experiences of Transcendental Consciousness during meditation, and for experiences of higher states of consciousness developed through regular practice of TM [117, 155, 180-182, 416, 436-438].
+A review of EEG research on different forms of meditation identified characteristic patterns of integrated brain functioning that clearly distinguish TM from other methods [119, 438, 472].
+In addition, TM is the only technique for which EEG correlates have been documented in randomized controlled trials [119, 151, 162, 178, 402, 404, 462], and also the only practice for which specific physiological correlates have been identified both for experiences of Transcendental Consciousness during meditation, and for experiences of higher states of consciousness developed through regular practice of TM [117, 155, 180-182, 416, 436-438].
+A functional MRI study found that cerebral blood flow during TM was higher in attentional and executive areas of the brain and lower in arousal areas, a result that has not been demonstrated with other forms of meditation [455].